Tex Hoy

-Tex Hoy (born 4 November 1999) is an Australian professional rugby league footballer who plays as a or for Castleford Tigers in the Super League.
+Tex Hoy (born 4 November 1999) is an Australian professional rugby league footballer who most recently played as a or for Castleford Tigers in the Super League.

 He has previously played for the Newcastle Knights in the National Rugby League and for Hull F.C. in the Super League.

 Background

 Born in Newcastle, New South Wales, Hoy played his junior rugby league for the South Newcastle Lions, before being signed by the Newcastle Knights.

 Hoy is the son of former semi-professional surfer Matt Hoy.

 Playing career

 Early years

 Hoy started playing for the Knights' Harold Matthews Cup team in 2015, the S. G. Ball Cup side in 2016 and then the Jersey Flegg Cup team in 2018.
 In 2019, he played the majority of the year with the Knights' Canterbury Cup NSW team.
 In July 2019, he extended his contract with the Knights until the end of the 2021 season, before playing for the New South Wales Under-20's rugby league team.